michaelolsen137/Final-Project/README.md

+#Week 12 June 22nd, 2019
+No bugs that I can find are present in the current code.

+List of TODOs:

+1. update CSS to display estimates in boxes
+2. add a tax total
+3. add an effective tax rate (total tax burden)
+4. implement Google Sheets add-on

 # Week 10 June 12th,2019

 My API call seems to be functioning properly.
 I need to make the CSS prettier and more user-friendly.
 Right now, I am trying to narrow the focus of my program's purpose.
 Should it be soley an income tax calculator, or should I incorporate some new functionality such as a payroll tax estimator?
 The large-scale application I want for this is that it can be used as a budgeting tool where people can project out their gross and net earnings over the course of the year and track their tax withholdings.
 This would require me to add in a W-4 form that collects the number of allowances a person is claiming.